Gagankaurgill/Seattle-Airbnb_Analysis/README.md

 However, you will need to install plotly if you haven't already done so before.
 See [Getting Started with Plotly for Python](https://plot.ly/python/getting-started/).

+In addition, if you would like to display the plotly visualizations within the jupyter notebook, then you will need to install the orca commandline utility and the psutil and requests Python libraries.
+See [Static Image Export in Python](https://plot.ly/python/static-image-export/).

 The code should run with no issues using Python versions 3.8 and above.

 ## Project Motivation<a name="motivation"></a>